pocesar/node-stratum/README.md

+_WORK IN PROGRESS_

 [![Build Status](https://travis-ci.org/pocesar/node-stratum.png?branch=master)](https://travis-ci.org/pocesar/node-stratum)

 [![NPM](https://nodei.co/npm/stratum.png?downloads=true)](https://nodei.co/npm/stratum/)

-_WORK IN PROGRESS_

 node-stratum
 ============

-Exposes a server to enable Stratum protocol usage on Node.js and subscribe for events using EventEmitter, and accept `blocknotify` from `*coind` daemons
+Exposes a server to enable Stratum mining protocol (server and client) usage on Node.js and subscribe for events using EventEmitter, and accept `blocknotify` from `*coind` daemons
-This is not a ready-to-use miner pool, you may use this server to implement your favorite altcoins
+This is not a ready-to-use miner pool, you may use this server to implement your favorite altcoins, all the pool logic is up to you (shares, passwords, sessions, etc).

+## Highlights

+* Defer and promise based code instead of callbacks (avoid callback hell)
+* Simple but powerful API for managing both server and client
+* Build-in support for forking a `bitcoind` (`litecoind`, etc) process and accept RPC calls
+* Easy for you to add your own procedures do the RPC server (using expose)
+* No need to worry about `.conf` files for the daemons, everything is passed through command line the best way possible (but you may override arguments)
+* Optimized code reuse with class methods
+* All classes based on `EventEmitter` by default
+* The client part make it easy, along with an RPC server, to setup a farming rig for coins, and also make possible to create a proxy from it

 ## Install